Face – Nose Surgery (Rhinoplasty) Detail Pageadmin2018-09-03T22:07:00+00:00

 Your New Look

-In the days following surgery, when your face is bruised and swollen, it’s easy to forget that you will be looking better.
+In the days following your rhinoplasty in Jacksonville, when your face is bruised and swollen, it’s easy to forget that you will be looking better.
 In fact, many patients feel depressed for a while after plastic surgery, this is quite normal and should be anticipated when considering nose surgery.

 But, rest assured that this stage will pass.
 Day by day, your nose will begin to look much better and your spirits will improve.
 Within a week or two, you’ll no longer look as if you’ve just had surgery.